worldline/kotlin-workshop-javazone2025/readme.md

 ## 2h agenda for the workshop

+A preview of the is available here: [wrl.li/jz-kt-app](https://wrl.li/jz-kt-app) (please check the network tab of your browser's developer tools to see the requests to the backend).

 The time is just indicative.

 1. (20 minutes) Important Kotlin language features for the workshop: [01-01-kotlin-tour.ipynb](./01-01-kotlin-tour.ipynb) and [01-02-exercises.ipynb](./01-02-exercises.ipynb) (solutions are available in [01-02s-solutions.ipynb](./01-02s-solutions.ipynb))